 Two to three books released per year.
 I have tons of ideas in my brain, and with your help all that crazy can become reality.
 It’s a curse… I can’t stop… won’t stop writing. <insert funny gif of a cat and typewriter and dancing, with glitter, and lazers.>

 Want to know an answer to a question not answered here?
 Contact me, and I’ll add it.
 Or use Goodreads questions on my author page.

-I’ve always had a fascination with saving people, ever since I was a young parasite, no taller than the desk I work at now.
-This obsession started with saving the streets from litter bugs, and forcing my mother to head out with large trash bags and gloves scouring the roads, saving them from gross dirty things like used cans and food wrappers.
-Then progressed into wearing nurse scrubs as a Halloween costume, hoping one day to save people as a doctor.
-I soon realized that poking people with scalpels and needles felt like torture to help them, it’s a dirty job and someone had to do it, but that someone wasn’t going to be me.
+Always fascinated with saving people, ever since she was a young parasite, no taller than the desk she toils away at now.
+This obsession started with saving the streets from litter bugs, and forcing her mother to head out with large trash bags and gloves scouring the roads, saving them from gross dirty things like used cans and food wrappers.
+Then progressing into wearing real over-sized nurse scrubs as a Halloween costume, hoping one day to save people as a doctor she soon realized that poking people with scalpels and needles felt like torture to help them, it’s a dirty job and someone had to do it, but that someone wasn’t going to be her.

-So all my saving happened in my dreams, in my head, on paper, and in my stories.
-So I created my alter ego, a writer who used powerful, yet vulnerable, anti-heroes to save the world one person, one world, at a time.
+So all her saving happened in her dreams, in her head, on paper, and in her stories.
+So, she created her alter ego, a writer who used powerful, yet vulnerable, anti-heroes to save the world one person, one world, at a time.
 And what is a saving-the-world adventure without romance?
-Only half the story, if you ask me.
+Only half the story, if you ask her.
 The stories started out half of what they should be… short, scared, young, covered in dust, and locked away in an evil tower to save the world from their premature nature.
 Yet, like Rapunzel, they decided to escape using their own hair, just one yanked page at a time.
-Until with nurture and time, I decided they were ready to see the world.
+Until with nurture and time, Stevie Marie decided they were ready to see the world.